Initiatives

 Ikaze Ministry

-In addition to Farm to Flourish, we want to continue to be able to welcome more East African refugees who are new to Greensboro.
-We’ve begun Ikaze Ministry (meaning “welcome” in Kinyarwandan) as a partnership with our host church to welcome these families by providing lovingly grown food and homemade meals, inviting them into community, and introducing them to the Lord who provides it all.
-As they receive welcome kits, join our East African farm community, and come to our East African service at church, they can be set up with both material goods and relationships which will be vital in making Greensboro a true place of home for them.
+In addition to Farm to Flourish, we want to continue to be able to welcome more East African refugees who are making a new life in Greensboro.
+We’ve begun Ikaze Ministry (meaning “welcome” in Kinyarwandan) as a partnership with our host church to welcome these families by providing lovingly grown food varieties that would be familiar to them, inviting them into community, and introducing them to the Lord who provides it all.
+As we welcome our new neighbors with both material goods and relationships, we hope Greensboro becomes a true place of home for them.